segmentio/segment-docs/src/guides/best-practices/create-push-notification.md

 Every Push messaging focuses around three key features:

-*   Content -Diversify your messaging just as you would with an investment portfolio. you want to target your consumers with right content and avoid opt out for push.
+- **Content** - Diversify your messaging just as you would with an investment portfolio. you want to target your consumers with right content and avoid opt out for push.
 For example: Netflix uses push notifications to let users know when their favorite shows are available.
 Rather than sending every user a notification every time any new show or season is released.

-*   Frequency- Consider your App Store Category.
+- **Frequency** - Consider your App Store Category.
 News/Sports apps send push notifications daily or multiple times a day if its "game day".
 So do Social Networking/Messaging apps.
 However, apps that are utilitarian - Travel, Food & Drink, Health & Fitness, Productivity, etc. - only message when necessary.

-*   Timing- Always send push notifications to users in their local timezone.
+- **Timing** - Always send push notifications to users in their local timezone.
 In general, mobile usage peaks between 6pm - 10pm.

 ### Choose an destination